 Boeing is highly leveraged to the underlying global economic growth.
 As long as the global economy continues to grow, even at a lackluster rate, the airplane manufacturer will keep thriving.
 This is clearly reflected in the growth pattern of the company, which has grown its earnings per share at a double-digit rate almost every year in the last decade, even though some years were characterized by modest economic growth.

 On the other hand, Boeing is vulnerable to recessions.
-During rough economic periods, consumers curtail their discretionary expenses and thus travel less often.
+During rough economic periods, consumers curtail their discretionary expenses and travel less often.
 In addition, airlines drastically reduce their investments in order to preserve cash and navigate through the rough periods without any liquidity problems.
 Consequently, the business of Boeing is adversely affected during economic downturns.

-To provide a perspective, in the Great Recession, the earnings per share of the company plunged 64% between 2007 and 2009 while its stock price plunged 72% from top to bottom, thus making it hard for the shareholders to maintain their shares throughout the downturn.
+To provide a perspective, in the Great Recession, the earnings per share of the company plunged 64% between 2007 and 2009 while its stock price plunged 72% from top to bottom, making it hard for the shareholders to maintain their shares throughout the downturn.

 As Boeing is a cyclical stock, it is highly vulnerable to recessions and hence investors should not expect the stock to outperform the market during such periods.
 On the other hand, it is important to note that it took the company just three years after the Great Recession to return to its pre-crisis earnings per share.

-It is really hard to find an industrial company with such a strong financial position, as many companies have accumulated significant amounts of debt due to their capital expenses and their shareholder distributions.
+It is really hard to find an industrial company with such a strong financial position, as most companies have accumulated significant amounts of debt due to their capital expenses and their shareholder distributions.

 However, it will be a great mistake for dividend-oriented investors to dismiss the stock for its modest current yield.
 To be sure, the company has not cut its dividend for more than 30 years.

 Given the exciting growth prospects of the company, its low payout ratio and its strong balance sheet, Boeing is likely to continue raising its dividend at a double-digit rate in the upcoming years.
 If Boeing raises its dividend at a 10% average annual rate over the next seven years, it will result in a 4.3% yield on cost in seven years from now.

-Valuation and Expected Returns
+Valuation & Expected Returns

 Due to the issue with the 737 MAX model, we expect earnings growth to stall this year.
 However, as we believe that this issue will soon prove a one-time event, we are confident that the worst is behind the company.
 As a result, we expect the company to earn approximately $23.50 per share by 2024.

-If our above forecasts prove correct, the stock will trade around $423 by 2024 for a 2.3% annualized stock price appreciation.
-If we add the 2.2% dividend yield of the stock, we conclude that the stock is likely to offer an approximate 4.5% annualized return over the next five years.
+If our above forecasts prove correct, the stock will trade around $423 by 2024 for a 2.5% annualized stock price appreciation.
+If we add the 2.2% dividend yield of the stock, we conclude that the stock is likely to offer an approximate 4.7% annualized return over the next five years.

 While this is a positive return, it is not attractive, particularly given the cyclical nature of the stock.
-If the exciting growth potential of the stock leads it to achieve a price-to-earnings ratio around 20 in five years from now, the stock will offer a 6.7% average annual return over the next five years.
+If the exciting growth potential of the stock leads it to achieve a price-to-earnings ratio around 20 in five years from now, the stock will offer a 6.9% average annual return over the next five years.